dnsimple/dnsimple-support/content/articles/secondary-dnsimple-slave.markdown

 Once you are able to keep both zones in sync you will need to add the NS records corresponding to your primary DNS provider.
 You won't be able to do this using our [record editor](/articles/record-editor/) directly.

-## Configuring DNSimple as a slave
+## Configuring DNSimple along another DNS provider

-These are the steps required in order to setup DNSimple as a slave for your domain.
+These are the steps required in order to setup zone redundancy with another DNS provider:

 - If you don't have the domain in your DNSimple account, [add it with "use DNSimple services"](/articles/adding-domain/).
 - Go to the domain page and click on the DNS in the menu.